data2intelligence/CytoSig/README.md

 Please read its README.md and run test to make sure the successful installation.

 2, pandas >= 1.1.4: You may install anaconda (https://www.anaconda.com) to include all required python packages.
-3, xlsxwriter >= 1.3.7: pip install --upgrade xlsxwriter
+3, xlsxwriter >= 1.3.7: pip3 install --upgrade xlsxwriter
-4, openpyxl >= 3.0.9: pip install --upgrade openpyxl
+4, openpyxl >= 3.0.9: pip3 install --upgrade openpyxl
-5, scipy: pip install --upgrade scipy
+5, scipy: pip3 install --upgrade scipy

 **Install**:
-pip install .
+pip3 install .

 **Note**: if you fail to install pre-requisite packages and CytoSig on your local computer, welcome to try our Docker solution in Usage 3 below.

 **Test**:
-python -m unittest tests.prediction
+python3 -m unittest tests.prediction

 Please see **tests/prediction.py** for examples of two usages explained below.